 Astronomy PhD.

-I am an astronomer working at Duke University trying to understand our universe and its evolution through the discovery and characterization of astrophysical transient events.
+I am an astronomer working in the Renoir team at the Centre de Physique des Particules de Marseille, a CNRS laboratory, trying to understand our universe and its evolution through the discovery and characterization of specific astrophysical transient events called Type Ia Supernovae.

-My scientific contributions are mainly in the time domain astronomy field, and include image analysis and Machine Learning, as well as statistical studies with observational data from telescopes around the world.
+My scientific contributions are mainly in the time domain astronomy field, and include difference image analysis and Machine Learning, as well as statistical studies with observational data from telescopes around the world, including the final data release of the Dark Energy Survey Supernova Program DES-SN5YR.

 My main interests include Cosmology, time-domain astronomy with transient events and periodical variability, image analysis as well as applications of Machine Learning in these research areas.